Popular support for militants complicates Pakistan crackdown

 Kashmir is split between Pakistan and India and claimed by both in its entirety.
 The region has been the flashpoint of two wars between the South Asian neighbors as well as several lower-level face-offs.

 The latest confrontation began Feb.
-14 when a suicide bombing in Indian Kashmir killed 40 Indian soldiers.
+14 when a suicide bombing in Indian-administered Kashmir killed 40 Indian soldiers.
 Jaish-e-Mohammad, which is based in Pakistan, claimed responsibility, even though the attacker was identified as an Indian Kashmiri militant.
 The bombing escalated tensions between India and Pakistan, with India launching an airstrike against suspected militant training camps.
 Journalists, who visited the site hours after the bombing, said the area was a deserted forested hilltop.

 Under pressure to rein in the militants, Pakistan took over mosques and religious schools belonging to Jaish-e-Mohammad.
 Their students and teachers have been barred from talking to the media.
 Police and paramilitary rangers armed with AK-47s, now guard the group’s buildings.